kent-state-university-libraries/Redirect/README.md

 Click the "Redirect" link found in your admin menu to add redirects.

-An "Add Redirect" link will be found on item/collection/simple pages
+An "Add Redirect" link will be found on item/collection/simple public pages if you're logged in

 ------